Alex Bregman Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 21st in MLB.
+- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 25th in the league.

-- The Rangers have a 3.83 team ERA that ranks eighth among all MLB pitching staffs.
+- The Rangers' 3.84 team ERA ranks sixth across all league pitching staffs.

-- The Rangers give up the eighth-fewest home runs in baseball (83 total, one per game).
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (84 total, one per game).

-- Gray makes the start for the Rangers, his 15th of the season.
-He is 6-3 with a 2.89 ERA and 69 strikeouts in 81 2/3 innings pitched.
+- The Rangers will send Eovaldi (9-3) to the mound for his 17th start of the season as he goes for his 10th win.
+He is 9-3 with a 2.82 ERA and 101 strikeouts through 105 1/3 innings pitched.

-- The righty last appeared on Saturday against the New York Yankees, when he tossed five innings, allowing one earned run while giving up three hits.
+- His most recent time out came on Sunday against the New York Yankees, when the righty tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.